Market Overview

 Schools

-Arlington leads on school quality with a 89% average pass rate (rated Excellent) compared to 72% in Suffolk.
-Top schools in Arlington include Yorktown High School and Washington-Liberty High School.
-In Suffolk, families look to Nansemond River High School and King's Fork High School.
+Arlington has a 89% average SOL pass rate; Suffolk has 72% (2024 state assessment data).
+Public schools in Arlington include Yorktown High School and Washington-Liberty High School; in Suffolk, Nansemond River High School and King's Fork High School.
 See Arlington schools | See Suffolk schools

 Arlington